 Dr. Saloner obtained his BSc in Physics, Math, and Applied Math from the University of Witwatersrand in Johannesburg, South Africa and he completed a BSc in Theoretical Physics, MSc in Nuclear Physics from the same institution.
 This was followed by the Dr.rer.nat in Nuclear Physics from Karl-Ruprecht University in Heidelberg, Germany in 1978.
 Dr. Saloner then completed a postdoc at the University of Wisconsin-Madison, and a retraining fellowship in Medical Imaging at Wake Forest School of Medicine in North Carolina.

 Dr. Saloner’s research program focuses on the study of cardiovascular diseases using radiological imaging methods.
-At the Vascular Imaging Research Center, Dr. Saloner and his colleagues pursue a variety of approaches in order to understand atherosclerotic vascular disease.
-Projects include numerical stimulations, phantom studies, and MRA carotid studies.
-At the Interventional Magnetic Resonance Imaging Center, Dr. Saloner and his colleagues focus on aneurysm studies and stent-graft studies.
+Dr. Saloner and his colleagues pursue a variety of approaches in order to understand atherosclerotic and aneurysmal vascular disease.
+Projects include numerical simulations, phantom studies, and longitudinal in vivo studies of vascular evolution over time.